Joseph Carens: Early life and education

-Carens was born in the United States as a descendant of Irish Catholic immigrants.
-He was educated at the College of the Holy Cross, where he graduated summa cum laude with a Bachelor of Arts in philosophy in 1966.
-He then attended Yale University, where he obtained a M.Phil. in religious studies in 1970 then a second M.Phil. in political science in 1972.
-In 1977, he received his Ph.D. from Yale.
-In 1985, Carens immigrated to Canada from the United States and earned dual citizenship.
+Carens was born in 1945 in Shelby, Ohio.
+His parents were descendants of Irish Catholic immigrants to Boston.
+He was raised a devout Catholic.
+He graduated from the College of the Holy Cross with a Bachelor of Arts, summa cum laude, in philosophy in 1966.
+He then earned an M.Phil. in religious studies in 1970, a second M.Phil. in political science in 1972, and his Ph.D. in 1977, all from Yale University.
+His doctoral dissertation, supervised by political economist Charles E. Lindblom, was titled, Income Equality, Moral Incentives, and the Market.